Echoes of Life Tour: Attendance and accessibility

 All three days of the opening tour stop in Saitama were sold out by lottery with 14,000 spectators in attendance per day.
 Selected performances were screened live at cinemas in Japan, Hong Kong, and Taiwan and streamed on SMG Great Sports in China and Beyond Live worldwide.
 For the first time in the Ice Story series, the live shows offered audio guides in English.
 According to Nikkan Sports, the SMG streaming service was viewed by more than 400,000 people.
 In addition, all days were broadcast live or delayed on the Japanese subscription channel CS TV Asahi.
-The tour is sponsored by Tōwa Pharmaceutical, Phiten, Kosé, and Telasa.
+The tour was sponsored by Tōwa Pharmaceutical, Phiten, Kosé, and Telasa.